RavSS/HAVK/TASKLIST.md

   the tasking system is solid.
 - Finally start engaging with security concepts centred around user space.
 - Rework the physical frame allocator.
+- Extend the capabilities of the Ada and C runtime files for operating system programs/tasks.